 As Field Scabious in Kent does not qualify as rare or scarce, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
 Comparison with 2010-18 records indicates further thinning out, although there are some occasional records beyond the range of the 1991-2005 finds, e.g. at Dungeness and the Hoo peninsula.
 It is not noted in the record details for those particular outliers, but anomalous distribution is possible through inclusion of the species in some wildflower seed mixes and this is the suspected origin of some metropolitan West Kent sightings.
-While the 2010-18 records (241 tetrads) have almost caught up with the 1991-2005 total of 243, the recent dataset includes metropolitan West Kent and so overstates the degree of catch-up.
+While the 2010-19 records (260 tetrads) have overtaken the 1991-2005 total of 243, the recent dataset includes metropolitan West Kent and so overstates the comparison.

-bees.
-It may be distinguished from Succisa pratensis (Devil's-bit Scabious) by the latter generally having dark bluish-purple flowers (those of Knautia arvensis are usually bluish-lilac) and more or less untoothed, entire stem-leaves (those of Knautia arvensis are mostly pinnatifid). columbaria (Small Scabious) by the latter's smaller, slenderer appearance with corollas 5-lobed (4-lobed in Knautia arvensis).
+has been considered as a potential indicator for species-richness in bees.
+It may be distinguished from Succisa pratensis (Devil's-bit Scabious) by the latter generally having dark bluish-purple flowers (those of Knautia arvensis are usually bluish-lilac) and more or less untoothed, entire stem-leaves (those of Knautia arvensis are mostly pinnatifid).
+It may be distinguished from Scabiosa columbaria (Small Scabious) by the latter's smaller, slenderer appearance with corollas 5-lobed (4-lobed in Knautia arvensis).